fastlane/fastlane/README.md

 - [`frameit`](https://github.com/KrauseFx/frameit): Quickly put your screenshots into the right device frames
 - [`PEM`](https://github.com/KrauseFx/pem): Automatically generate and renew your push notification profiles
 - [`sigh`](https://github.com/KrauseFx/sigh): Because you would rather spend your time building stuff than fighting provisioning
+- [`produce`](https://github.com/KrauseFx/produce): Create new iOS apps on iTunes Connect and Dev Portal using the command line

 ## Advanced
 #### Lane Context